FAIRbyDesign-UCPH/FAIR-by-Design-Training-of-Trainers-UCPH/resources/Stage 6 – Verify/19-Final QA check/19-finalQA.md

 - Perform a QA review of the learning materials
 - Rate FAIRness of learning materials

-## Target Audience

-- attendees of the FAIR-by-Design ToT live webinar

-## Duration

-40 mins

 ## Prerequisites

 Completed [Stage 5 - Publish](../../Stage%205%20–%20Publish/16-Publishing%20Preparations/16-Publishing%20Preparations.md)

-## Learning Tools

-- Training BBB room
-- Learning platform QA forms
-- T2.4 QA checklists

 ## Self-check QA

 The publication process contains very important steps that aim to create FAIR learning materials accessible to both learners and instructors.
 Therefore, it is imperative that you first go through a self-check phase to ensure everything is as intended.
-For these purposes you can use the [QA guidelines and checklists developed by T2.4](https://doi.org/10.5281/zenodo.8305482).
+For these purposes you can use the [QA guidelines and checklists developed by Skills4EOSC project, T2.4](https://doi.org/10.5281/zenodo.8305482).

 ![checklist icon](./attachments/checklist-1622517_1280.png){: style="height:200px;"}